Looking for innovative restaurant promotion ideas to grow your business? You’re not alone.

 Before reaching out to a food blogger, do the research to find the best fit for your restaurant.
 You also want to make sure that you are comfortable teaming up with this individual for fun and engaging marketing content.
 You can brainstorm ideas with the food blogger – maybe giving them exclusive insight into a new menu item or an upcoming food festival that you are going to be a part of – anything that will excite their readers.

-22. Use Reviews To Motivate Potential Customers
+22. Reviews To Motivate Potential Customers

 Word of mouth marketing is one of the most powerful forms of marketing.
 According to a Nielsen study, 92% of consumers believe suggestions from friends and family more than they do advertising.
 Customers are also more confident when they read reviews on a product.

 Not only will this encourage a customer to write about their experience for others, it will also increase the amount of reviews your restaurant has as a result.
 Having lots of positive reviews can bring in new customers.
 On the flip side, negative reviews do exist, but it shouldn’t be something to be afraid of.
 It’s always important that brands remember to always be open to constructive criticism, and accept it as an opportunity to improve.

-24. Promote User-Generated Content
+24. Restaurant Promotion Through User-Generated Content

 According to the Nielsen Consumer Trust Index, 92% of consumers trust organic, user-generated content more than they trust traditional advertising.

-Keeping this statistic in mind, you should come up with a fun and creative way to take content that is created by your customers and promote it.
+With this in mind, you should come up with a fun and creative way to take content that is created by your customers and promote it.
 You can have a ton of fun coming up with an innovative way to engage your customers.
 Do you need a name for a new menu item?
 Run a “Name that sandwich!” contest.